-For an overview of the competitive effects of vertical mergers and a summary of vertical enforcement actions in the US during the 1994-2013 period, see for instance Salop and Culley (2014).
+&lt;sup>1For an overview of the competitive effects of vertical mergers and a summary of vertical enforcement actions in the U.S. during the 1994-2013 period, see for instance Salop and Culley (2014).

-Recent prominent examples include News Corp.'s (a major owner of TV stations and programming networks) acquisition of a 34 percent stake in Hughes Electronics Corporation in 2003, which gave it a de facto control over DirecTV Holdings, LLC (a direct broadcast satellite service provider which is wholly-owned by Hughes), and the 2011 joint venture of Comcast, GE, and NBCU, which gave Comcast (the largest cable operator and Internet service provider in the US) a controlling 51 percent stake in the venture that owns broadcast TV networks and stations, and various cable programming.
-In the UK, BSkyB (a leading TV broadcaster) acquired in 2006 a 17.9 percent stake in ITV (the United Kingdom's largest TV content producer).
-The UK competition commission concluded that "BSkyB had acquired the ability materially to influence the policy of ITV, which gives rise to common control" and argued that BSkyB would use it to "reduce ITV's investment in content" and "influence investment by ITV in high-definition television (HDTV) or in other services requiring additional spectrum."
+&lt;sup>2Recent prominent examples include News Corp.'s (a major owner of TV stations and programming networks) acquisition of a 34% stake in Hughes Electronics Corporation in 2003, which gave it a de facto control over DirecTV Holdings, LLC (a direct broadcast satellite service provider which is wholly-owned by Hughes), and the 2011 joint venture of Comcast, GE, and NBCU, which gave Comcast (the largest cable operator and Internet service provider in the U.S.) a controlling 51% stake in the venture that owns broadcast TV networks and stations, and various cable programming.
+In the UK, BSkyB (a leading TV broadcaster) acquired in 2006 a 17.9% stake in ITV (UK's largest TV content producer).
+The UK competition commission concluded that "BSkyB had acquired the ability materially to influence the policy of ITV which gives rise to common control" and argued that BSkyB would use it to "reduce ITV's investment in content" and "influence investment by ITV in high-definition television (HDTV) or in other services requiring additional spectrum."
 For examples from other industries, see European Commission (2013b) and Gilo and Spiegel (2011).

-See, for example, European Commission (2013a), where the commission states that "... non-horizontal acquisitions of minority shareholdings that also provide material influence may raise competitive concerns of input foreclosure.
-For some minority shareholdings, foreclosure may even be more likely than when control is acquired ...".
-The industrial organization literature has mostly studied full vertical mergers and it implicitly assumes that vertical integration occurs if and only if the profit of the merged entity exceeds the sum of the merging firms' premerger profits.
-But when integration is partial and the target firm (the upstream supplier under partial backward integration or the downstream firm under partial forward integration) is initially held by more than one shareholder, then this is no longer true, because the merger also affects the target firm's remaining, passive, shareholders.
-If it lowers their payoff, the passive shareholders effectively subsidize the merger, while if it raises their payoff, the merger effectively subsidizes the passive shareholders.
-This suggests that the initial ownership structure of the target firm has important implications for the incentive to partially integrate and foreclose rival firms after integration.
+&lt;sup>3See for example European Commission (2013a), where the commission states that "... non-horizontal acquisitions of minority shareholdings that also provide material influence may raise competitive concerns of input foreclosure.
+For some minority shareholdings, foreclosure may even be more likely than when control is acquired..."

+tially integrate and foreclose rival firms after integration.
 The goal of this paper is to explore these implications in the context of a model that explicitly takes into account the acquisition process.

 To this end, we consider a model in which two downstream firms buy inputs from several upstream suppliers.
-In most of the paper, we study the conditions under which partial integration between one downstream firm, $D_1$ , and one upstream supplier, $U_1$ , leads to input foreclosure, i.e., after integration, $U_1$ forecloses the nonintegrated downstream rival.
+In most of the paper we study the conditions under which partial integration between one downstream firm, $D_1$ , and one upstream supplier, $U_1$ , leads to input foreclosure, i.e., after integration, $U_1$ forecloses the nonintegrated downstream rival.
 Our model, however, can be also modified to consider customer foreclosure, under which $D_1$ stops buying from nonintegrated rival suppliers after integration.

 Input foreclosure weakens the downstream rival and hence boosts the profit of $D_1$ .
 But then, it also lowers the profit of $U_1$ , who now forgoes sales to the downstream rival.
 Under partial backward integration, part of the resulting upstream loss is borne by the passive shareholders of $U_1$ .
 We show that partial backward integration, which leads to input foreclosure, is particularly profitable when $U_1$ is initially held by dispersed shareholders.
 In that case, $D_1$ can acquire the minimal stake that ensures control and hence minimize its share in the upstream loss from foreclosure.
 The rest of the loss is borne by the remaining shareholders of $U_1$ , who effectively subsidize the input foreclosure.
-When $U_1$ has initially a controlling shareholder, $D_1$ needs to compensate him for the reduction in the value of his entire stake in order to induce him to relinquish control.
+When $U_1$ has initially a controlling shareholder, then $D_1$ needs to compensate him for the reduction in the value of his entire stake in order to induce him to relinquish control.
 Since this stake may well exceed the minimal stake needed for control, partial backward integration, which is followed by input foreclosure, is more costly in this case and therefore less likely to occur.